riyasavant/kickstarter-voting/README.md

-# Kickstart Voting App
+# Kickstarter Voting App
 ## Problem Definition
 ### Introduction to Kickstart
-Kickstart is an application, where developers showcase their product idea in order to get some funding.
+[Kickstarter](https://www.kickstarter.com/) is an application, where developers showcase their product idea in order to get some funding.
 After the product is ready, the contributors get rewarded in return.

 ### Problem Definition
 Certain individuals indulge in fraudulent practices, and instead of using the donated amount for their project, they use it for personal expenses.
 The contributors then have no way to get their money back.